 Many of the settings used in active cell mode cannot be changed during active cell mode operation.
 A message is displayed to alert you to this situation if you try to change them.
-These are settings that must be set before attempting to get the UE connected on a call, or settings that are not normally changed during BTS operation in a network.
+These are settings that must be set before attempting to get the UE connected on a call, or settings that are not normally changed during base station operation in a network.
 Use the Cell Off operating mode to change these settings.
-See "Cell Off Operating Mode" on page 71.
+See "CALL:OPERating" to select operating modes.

-Active Cell Operating Mode Screen Description
+Active Cell Operating Mode